WordPress GPL License

 So, the next time you leverage the power of WordPress, remember the invisible force behind it – the GPL license that ensures a vibrant and ever-evolving platform for everyone.

-The Complexities of Dealing with WordPress GPL License
+The Challenges of Dealing with WordPress GPL License

 While the GPL license unlocks a treasure of benefits in WordPress, it’s not without its complexities.
 Here’s a peek into some of the gray areas you might encounter: